dannylimanseta/guardian-defense/README.md

 ### Guardian Defense

 Arcade tower-defense prototype with light deckbuilding, built on LÖVE 11.4.
-Place towers on designated build spots, defend the Vigil Core against waves of enemies, and play cards to place towers, buff them, or alter the path.
+Place towers on designated build spots, defend the Sanctum Core against waves of enemies, and play cards to place towers, buff them, or alter the path.

 ### Requirements